Beyond Prompts: Unconditional 3D Inversion for Out-of-Distribution Shapes: Conclusion

 \section{Conclusion}

 We present the first systematic investigation of inversion techniques for native 3D generative models, revealing fundamental differences from established image-domain methods.
 Our key finding is that weak text-shape alignment in 3D generative models causes standard prompt-guided inversion to drift into sparse regions of the learned distribution, resulting in poor reconstructions and implausible geometries.
 To address this challenge, we propose a simple yet effective solution: leveraging the unconditional generative prior during inversion.
 By performing Euler inversion with an empty prompt and optimizing only the unconditional embeddings via null-text optimization, we achieve high-fidelity reconstructions of complex, out-of-distribution shapes.
 Remarkably, this unconditional inversion strategy not only improves reconstruction quality but also enables meaningful text-driven editing while preserving the source shape's global structure and pose.
+Finally, even with the rapid growth of 3D data repositories, text-to-3D generation is likely to remain data-constrained, meaning user-provided meshes may lack corresponding generative prompts.
+Our approach sheds light on the possibility of inversion and editing in such data-constrained regimes.